MDG Technology patterns for common EA use cases

 2. Application Portfolio (with lifecycle attributes)

-What it does: Application landscape with vendor, version, lifecycle stage, and business criticality.
-Links to infrastructure (nodes), capabilities (what it does), and data objects (what it uses).
+What it does: captures the application landscape with vendor, version, lifecycle stage, and business criticality, linked to the infrastructure it runs on, the capabilities it realizes, and the data it touches.
+This is the backbone of any serious application portfolio management effort.

 | Name | Type | Purpose |